|Hegis Code: 5312

-This certificate program consists of two 15‐week semesters, each of which carries 16 college credits for a total of 34 college credits.
+This certificate program consists of two 15‐week semesters for a total of 311 college credits.
 Emphasis is placed upon acquiring collegiate level manufacturing/machine skills that are supported by related classes in mathematics, manufacturing processes, computers, drafting/blueprint reading, communication skills, and liberal arts.
-The two machining classes are offered at the Ulster County Board of Cooperative Educational Services (BOCES) in BOCES machine shop.
-Taught by the machining instructor(s) at BOCES, the classes will be under the supervision of Ulster County Community College.
+The two machining classes are offered at the Ulster County Board of Cooperative Educational Services (BOCES) in the BOCES machine shop.
+Taught by the machining instructor(s) at BOCES, the classes will be under the supervision of SUNY Ulster.

 Designed for either full‐time or part‐time study, some of the required classes will be offered on Saturdays.